And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plane.

 Did you see it, Mr. Snerdley?

-Go go go take a look at this thing.
+Go take a look at this thing.

-If I got a funny letter today, I got a funny email today.
+I got a funny letter today.

 And there's a picture of a sailboat.

-You click on each picture, and you either get an enlargement or another picture.
+You click on each picture and you either get an enlargement or another picture.

-Well, when you click on the sailboat picture, what you get is a picture of a pot-bellied old guy with his swim trunks halfway down his butt uh on top of the mast.
+Well, when you click on the sailboat picture, what you get is a picture of a pot-bellied old guy with his swim trunks halfway down his butt on top of the mast.

 So I get this email today.

-Because there's a picture of a guy on a sailboat mast when I click on the sailboat.
+Rush, there's something wrong with your Club Gitmo picture because there's a picture of a guy on a sailboat mast when I click on the sailboat.

-So I wrote him back, I said, No, it's the correct picture.
+I said, no, it's the correct picture.

 That's Senator Kennedy.